Become a host

 How do I get paid?

 Once you accept a request the guest can then book.
 They pay a booking fee to Homestay.com to secure the booking.
 Then they pay you on arrival.
 Or, you can agree with the guest directly to pay the balance in advance of arrival by bank transfer or PayPal.

 What's expected of me as a host?

 At the core of the homestay experience is you, the host, being present to welcome the guest into your home.
 A host lives in every homestay listed on Homestay.com – none of our homestays are vacant properties.
 We understand that you can't be there all the time, but just to welcome and orientate your guests.
-We ask that all our hosts offer a light breakfast to guests such as cereals, pastries, tea/coffee, juice etc. You don't need to serve it if it's not possible, just let your guests know where everything is!
+We suggest that our hosts offer a complimentary light breakfast to guests such as cereals, pastries, tea/coffee, juice etc. You don't need to serve it if it's not possible, just let your guests know where everything is!

 Do I need insurance for hosting guests?